 TV screen technology explained

-Samsung is now the only major TV manufacturer without an OLED set, remaining resolute in its belief that you don’t need OLED to get the best-quality picture.
+Samsung is now the only major TV manufacturer without an OLED set, remaining resolute in its belief that its own QLED technology is just as capable when it comes to the best-quality picture.

 But LG has long hailed it as the future of TV, and new OLED sets from Sony and Panasonic add weight to this claim.

 Is Samsung right to stick with QLED?
 We explain how the technology works, look at the best models and see how they compare with OLEDs.

 Ready to shop?
 Take a look at all our QLED TV reviews.

 - The Q in QLED stands for quantum dot.
 These miniscule dots form a layer in front of the backlight and create the colours you see on screen.

 - Most TVs are LCD and use liquid crystals (the LC in LCD).
 Quantum dots take the place of these crystals.